-Toyota is also reminding Canadians that they should always do two things when buying a pre-owned vehicle:
+Toyota Canada Inc. is also reminding Canadians that they should always do two things when buying a pre-owned vehicle:

 No matter who they purchase a pre-owned vehicle from, buyers should be sure to ask about its recall status.

 New owners should register their name and contact information with the automaker’s Canadian customer relations department.
-This way, they’ll be connected to the Vehicle Identification Number (VIN) and will receive important advisories about the vehicle.
+This way, they’ll receive important advisories about their vehicle.

-For more information about Toyota vehicles impacted by the Takata airbag inflator recalls, customers can go to https://www.toyota.ca/toyota/en/my-toyota/recalls.
+For more information about Toyota and Lexus vehicles impacted by the Takata airbag inflator recalls, customers can go to http://www.toyota.ca/takata and https://www.lexus.ca/takata.
 Owners of impacted vehicles with additional questions are encouraged to call 1-888-570-1675.